By Myanmar specialist Alex

 Markets in Mandalay

-Past worshippers have studded the surrounding Sagaing Hills with hundreds of temples topped with golden stupas, which glint down at you from their perches.
+Past worshipers have studded the surrounding Sagaing Hills with hundreds of temples topped with golden stupas, which glint down at you from their perches.

 Mandalay's railway bazaar